rstudio/shinyapps-package-dependencies/CONTRIBUTING.md

 How to add system dependency support for an R package
 =====================================================

-1. Create a directory with the name as the R package you are adding support for.
+1. Create a directory with the same name as the R package you are adding support for.
 The directory **MUST BE** case sensitive.

 ```bash
 mkdir packages/[r_package_name]